Arrin-KN1E/SDR-Band-Plans/README.md

 <img src="https://i.imgur.com/RrgZ5Ki.png" width="3000"/>

-Click on the Green 'Code button', download the ZIP file, extract it, navigate to the file you want, then drag and drop it in.
+[**Click Here** to download the ZIP file](https://github.com/Arrin-KN1E/SDRsharpbandplans/archive/master.zip), extract it, navigate to the file you want, then drag and drop it in.
 Just make sure to have a backup of the old default bandplan in case something doesn't work!